BetterToBest/compassionism-simulation/CONTRIBUTING.md

 ### 1. Parameter Feedback & Scenario Testing

 Run the simulation with parameter configurations that model real-world conditions you know well — a specific region, income cohort, housing market, or policy environment.
-Export your results via the **Download CSV** button and open a GitHub issue with:
+Export your results via the **Download CSV** or **Download JSON** buttons and open a GitHub issue with:

-- Your exported CSV attached
+- Your exported CSV or JSON attached
 - A brief description of the real-world scenario you were modeling
 - Any discrepancies between the simulation output and observed or expected outcomes